karatelabs/karate/README.md

 ## `ssl enabled`
 This switches on Karate's support for making HTTPS calls without needing to configure a trusted certificate or key-store.
 It is recommended that you do this at the start of your script or in the `Background:` section.
+This built-in 'relaxed' mode is not enabled by default.
 ```cucumber
 * ssl enabled
 ```